DrakenWan/Yale3/README.md

 #### Update (dated: 14th August, 2022)

 I have added a button to manually extract certifications.
 I have not been able to get any errors using this `manual feature` on the 10 standard reference LinkedIn profiles while coding it.
 The manual extraction utility includes a **deepscan** feature.
 If a section has more than three items in its list then the user can click on *deepscan checkbox* and click on the _show more arrow_ to open the new page with the entire list of items of the section and then press the `extract {section name}` button.
 Experiment around with the feature and you will understand how it works.
 I will add this feature one-by-one for all sections for easier scraping of profile data.

+### Update (dated: 15th August, 2022)

+Added skills extraction.
+Changed the UI a bit.
+The UI is still ugly.
+If someone wants to help with it they are more than welcome.